-Ali Shtarbanov is a Bulgarian-American transdisciplinary human-centered innovator, engineer, and system designer whose work lies at the intersection of electrical- software- and mechanical-engineering, robotics, and interaction design.
-He develops interactive systems that enable radically new user experiences, bridging the gap between the worlds of bits, atoms, and human emotions; builds platforms that empower engineers, artists, and content creators to innovate and express their creative potential in entirely new directions; and designs products that enable people to perform everyday tasks more simply, more efficiently, and more enjoyably.
+Ali Shtarbanov is a Bulgarian-American interdisciplinary human-centered innovator, engineer, and system designer whose work lies at the intersection of electrical- software- and mechanical-engineering, robotics, and interaction design.
+Ali has been developing interactive systems that enable radically new user experiences, bridging the gap between the worlds of bits, atoms, and people; building platforms that empower researchers, engineers, and artists, innovate rapidly and express their creative potential in entirely new directions; and designs products that enable people to perform tasks more simply, more efficiently, and more enjoyably.

 Ali's main aspiration in life is to accelerate the world's rate of innovation.

 - by building affordable tools and platforms for research, rapid prototyping, and design that significantly reduce the technological barriers to entry into emerging and established research fields.